Adityasharma4287/email-triage-env/README.md

 ---

+## 🤝 Contributing

+1. Fork the repo
+2. Create your branch: `git checkout -b feature/YourFeature`
+3. Commit: `git commit -m 'Add YourFeature'`
+4. Push: `git push origin feature/YourFeature`
+5. Open a Pull Request

+---

-*Built for the OpenEnv Hackathon — Meta × Hugging Face × Scaler School of Technology*
-*Developer: Aditya Sharma — Scaler School of Technology*
+*Built for the OpenEnv Hackathon — Meta × Hugging Face × Scaler School of Technology* *Developer: Aditya Sharma — Scaler School of Technology*

+> ⭐ If this helped you, please star the repo — it helps others discover it!